laspleendeparis/how-to-fix-society/README.md

 The below project specifications section is sourced from: https://github.com/jwq10101010/project-collaboration-framework

-Feel free to tweak the PCF to fit your project (it is designed to modular and scalable), or use a different method entirely (not all use cases require a formal definition)
+Feel free to tweak the PCF to fit your project (it is designed to be modular and scalable), or use a different method entirely (not all use cases require a formal definition)

 ## Project Specifications